These General Terms and Conditions (hereinafter, the “GTC”) apply to purchases on the https://integraleuropeanconference.com website regarding the

 All products of the Seller, the written material of the conference and the audio and video recordings are copyright protected.

-It is prohibited to copy, distribute, publish, sell or use in any way and form the contents of the products including the online product without the prior written consent of the Seller.
+It is prohibited to copy, distribute, publish, sell or use in any way and form the contents of the products including online product if any without the prior written consent of the Seller.

 IEC grants a non-transferable license to the Customer for personal use only.